Summer is a Hot Time to Practice Writing

 - Individualized instruction by an Ontario Certified Teacher

 - Attend 5 days per week for 2 hours a day and catch up or get ahead in all subject areas

 Summer is finally here!
 Children are enjoying the warm weather, fun activities with friends and vacation time.
 But summer can also be an enjoyable learning experience.
 The summer break provides many memorable moments, and writing about them is a good way to record those memories and practice writing skills at the same time.

-Parents tend to focus on their children's reading and math skills, overlooking that writing is an education fundamental.
-It's fast becoming the forgotten ‘R’.
-This is unfortunate, as writing is an important part of every facet of education, not just in English class.
-Writing proficiency can have a major impact on other subject areas too.
+Parents tend to focus on their children's reading and math skills, overlooking that writing is an educational fundamental.
+It is fast becoming the forgotten "R".
+This is unfortunate, as writing is an important facet of education, not just in English class.
+Writing proficiency can have a major impact on other subject area too.

 Summer vacation provides an excellent opportunity for children to explore their creative writing skills.
-The education experts at Sylvan Learning, the leading provider of tutoring to students of all ages, grades and skill levels, have developed the following tips to help parents encourage their children to write over the summer:
+Sylvan Learning, the leading provider of tutoring at home to students of all ages, grades and skill levels, has developed the following tips to help parents encourage their children to write over the summer:

 Pick an Engaging Topic

 Persuading your child to write over the summer break may be easier if you help them identify fun and engaging topics.
 Suggest timely subjects.